ashishbhardwaj0213/customer-shopping-behaviour/README.md

 It covers the complete analytics pipeline — from **data cleaning and transformation** to **SQL-driven insights** and **interactive dashboard visualization**.

 ---
+## Business Understanding
+Understanding customer shopping behavior is essential for improving sales strategies, customer engagement, and business decision-making.

+The objectives of this project were to:
+- Analyze customer demographic distribution
+- Examine purchase amount patterns
+- Understand category-wise purchasing trends
+- Identify behavior differences across gender and age groups
+- Explore rating distribution and customer satisfaction patterns

+This project was selected to strengthen practical data analysis skills and generate business-focused insights from customer-level data.

+---

 ## 📁 Dataset Snapshot
 - 📦 **Records:** 3,900 customers